playlyfe/playlyfe-php-sdk/README.md

 ?>
 ```

-## Errors
+**Errors**
-A ```PlaylyfeException``` is thrown whenever a curl error occurs in each call.The Exception contains a name and message field which can be used to determine the type of error that occurred.
+A ```PlaylyfeException``` is thrown whenever an error occurs in each call.The Exception contains a name and message field which can be used to determine the type of error that occurred.

 License
 =======